devprime/stream/README.md

 ### Example ready with all the steps of the article
 This article includes a complete project that demonstrates the feature discussed.
 You can choose to download it by following the steps below or simply proceed to the next items.

-1) Make a clone in the repo
+1) Make a clone in the repo.
 `git clone https://github.com/devprime/stream.git`
-2) Enter the folder
+2) Enter the folder .
 `cd stream`
-3) Upgrade your Devprime license and Stack
+3) Upgrade your Devprime license and Stack.
 `dp stack`
+4) Navigate to the folder related to the example of your interest.
-4) Update the MongoDB/RabbitMQ settings in the src/App/appsettings.json file
+5) Update the MongoDB/RabbitMQ settings in the src/App/appsettings.json file.

 ### LEGAL INFORMATION